conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

       max: 2419000000 # 28 days
 ```

-When the central team created the production [application instance](https://github.com/conduktor/self-service-getting-started/blob/main/central-team-repo/applications/website-analytics.yaml) they tied this policy to it, so when this application instance tries to make topics it must follow these rules(policies).
-Reminder below.
+When the central team created the production [application instance](https://github.com/conduktor/self-service-getting-started/blob/main/central-team-repo/applications/website-analytics.yaml), they tied this policy to it, so when this application instance tries to make topics, it must follow these rules(policies).

+Here's a reminder:

 ```yaml
 kind: "ApplicationInstance"